Uni Shoyu vs Uni Hishio: Japanese Sea Urchin Sauce

-For example, when I think of the sauce made with sea urchin, what come to mind right away are “Uni-Hishio (雲丹醤)” and “Uni-Shoyu (雲丹醤油)”.
+For example, when I think of Japanese sauce made with sea urchin, what comes to my mind right away are the 2 varieties, “Uni-Hishio (雲丹醤)” and “Uni-Shoyu (雲丹醤油)”.

-They are both available on some online shopping sites outside of Japan.
-Therefore, for those who are interested in the sea urchin sauce, today I want to talk about the difference between the Uni-Hishio and Uni-Shoyu.
+These are both available online outside of Japan, so for people who are interested in Japanese sea urchin sauce, today I will talk about how they differ from each other.

-As I wrote about the former Uni-Hishio in the past article, the sea urchin sauce is known as a specialty of Fukui Prefecture and is made with sea urchin, sugar, salt, onion, amino acid, polysaccharide thickener, spices, and paprika pigment.
+As I wrote about Uni Hishio in this article before, the sea urchin sauce is a specialty of Fukui Prefecture consisting of sea urchin, sugar, salt, onion, amino acid seasoning, polysaccharide thickener, spices, and paprika pigment.

-On the other hand, this Uni-Shoyu sauce mainly consists of soy sauce, sake lees, fermented rice seasoning, sea urchin paste, salted sea urchin, salt, starch, sugar, sorbitol, alcohol, and paprika pigment.
+Specifically, the Uni Shoyu sauce mainly consists of soy sauce, sake lees, fermented rice seasoning, sea urchin paste, salted sea urchin, salt, starch, sugar, sorbitol, alcohol, and paprika pigment.

-From the ingredient list, I think the Uni-Hishio is a sauce that makes the most of the natural umami taste of sea urchin.
-It is made by fermenting and aging salted sea urchin.
+Made by fermenting and aging salted sea urchin, Uni-Hishio is a sauce that makes the most of the natural umami taste of sea urchin roe.

-Uni-Shoyu is a soy-sauce-based sea urchin sauce as “Shoyu (醤油)” means soy sauce in Japanese.
-This sauce has a dark brown color that comes from its base soy sauce.
+Meanwhile, Uni-Shoyu is a soy sauce-based sea urchin sauce with a dark brown color from its base ingredient, soy sauce.